Text size

 II.
 Research Studies on Gender and Diversity

 The matter of diverse human resources is of great importance in the promotion of innovation.
-Ensuring the inclusiveness of diverse people is an important part of expanding and vitalizing our intellectual property (IP) ecosystem.
+Ensuring the inclusiveness of diverse people is an important part of expanding and vitalizing our IP ecosystem.

 The JPO aims to find a way to strengthen the IP ecosystem through the study of gender and diversity in innovative societies.